 Interestingly, I came across two items that I was not aware of and honestly, it was a definite eye-opener.
 First, I had no idea that recycled toilet paper contained BPA’s and that BPA enters into our wastewater and tap water because of this.
 Being an eco-conscious consumer, I have always purchased recycled toilet paper.

-Apparently, the source of BPA in toilet paper is not due to the fact that it is added deliberately to the product, but that a lot of toilet paper is made from post-consumer sources that include lots of recycled thermal printing paper (credit card receipts).
-Dresden University did a study examining BPA turning up in wastewater streams and traced it back to toilet paper.
+Apparently, the source of BPA in toilet paper is not due to the fact that it is added deliberately to the product, but that a lot of toilet paper is made from post-consumer sources that include lots of recycled thermal printing paper (credit card receipts). buy viagra in uk boots examining BPA turning up in wastewater streams and traced it back to toilet paper.
 Ultimately, it’s sources like these that are the reason you probably have BPA (albeit at extremely low concentrations) in your tap water, too.
-Of course, the same can be said for other kinds of recycled paper as well.
+Of course, the same can be said for other kinds ofcanadian generic viagra review as well.

 The second item that was definitely disconcerting was the recent report indicating that some canned soups and meals marketed to children contain BPA.
 According to the report, all of the products tested positive for the chemical, and Campbell’s Disney Princess and Toy Story soups contained the highest levels.